Chart Color Schemes

 Rhodes features high concentrations of group households, with a lower-than-average median household size

 Family households account for 64.9% of all households, including 21.2% couples with children, 35.6% couples without children, and 6.2% single parent families.
-Non-family households constitute the remaining 35.1%, with lone person households making up 25.7% and group households comprising 9.3%.
-The median household size is 2.2 people, smaller than the Greater Sydney average of 2.7.
+Non-family households make up the remaining 35.1%, with lone person households at 25.7% and group households comprising 9.3% of the total.
+The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households